JBT Corporation

-JBT Corporation, or John Bean Technologies Corporation, is a global food processing machinery and airport equipment company.
-JBT Corporation was incorporated in 2008 when FMC Technologies divested its non-energy businesses.
-JBT Corporation is based in Chicago, Illinois.
-Its AeroTech division manufactures and services the Jetway brand of airport passenger loading bridges and other Ground Support Equipment such as Cargo Loaders, Deicers and pushback tractors.
-The company traces its history back to a company founded in 1884 by John Bean, an orchardist in Los Gatos, California.
+JBT Marel Corporation, formerly known as JBT Corporation, or John Bean Technologies Corporation, is a food processing machinery and automated vehicle company.
+The company was incorporated in 2008 when FMC Technologies divested its non-energy businesses.
+The company is based in Chicago, Illinois and traces its history back to a company founded in 1884 by John Bean, an orchardist in Los Gatos, California.